ayush-porwal/llm/README.md

+# Personal Prompts

-# Personal Prompts\n\nA collection of personal prompts for various CLI tools and LLMs.
+collection of personal prompts for various CLI tools and LLMs.